tgray017/snippr-frontend/README.md

 ### Pagination component doesn't always work as expected when it reaches the end of the results
 ### Pagination click updates offset before nextOffset
 ### Need better NavBar and SearchBar
+### NavBar, Podcast component, and Episodes Container should all be sized relative to the viewport height (VH) together. e.g. Navbar style = 10 VH, Podcast = 30 VH, and Episodes Container = 60 VH -- how to make child compents size responsively?